Experimental signatures of a $\hat{Z}\hat{X}$ beam-splitter interaction between a Kerr-cat and transmon qubit: Appendix B: Procedure for tuning the interaction

 The tuning procedure began with continuous-wave (CW) single tone readout spectroscopy, followed by two-tone spectroscopy to determine the zero-flux frequency of the SNAILmon.
 Next, a two tone spectroscopy versus flux was performed, shown in Fig.~\ref{mod}.

-The flux sweep was fit to the SNAILmon model found in Ref.~\cite{nicholas_e_frattini_three-wave_2021}, to extract the charging energy $E_C$ and the linear inductive energy $E_L$.
+\\ The flux sweep was fit to the SNAILmon model found in Ref.~\cite{nicholas_e_frattini_three-wave_2021}, to extract the charging energy $E_C$ and the linear inductive energy $E_L$.
 Inputs to the fit included the SNAIL asymmetry parameter of 0.1, the number of SNAILs (two) and the measured room temperature resistance values.
 From the fits we computed $g_3$ and $g_4$ as functions of flux, shown in Fig.~\ref{mod}.

-Since $g_3$ reaches a maximum beyond the Kerr-free point where $g_4$ changes sign, we selected an operating flux of $0.33 \Phi_0$ to maximize $g_3$ while avoiding the region of rapidly varying $g_4$.
+\\ \\ Since $g_3$ reaches a maximum beyond the Kerr-free point where $g_4$ changes sign, we selected an operating flux of $0.33 \Phi_0$ to maximize $g_3$ while avoiding the region of rapidly varying $g_4$.
+Maximizing $g_3$ is important not only to the Kerr-cat but to the interaction since the interaction arises from the three-wave mixing term.
+Reducing $g_3$ greatly would require a larger interaction amplitude and reduce the gate speed, introducing experimental drift.

 After setting the operating point, we refined the measurement of the unpumped SNAILmon frequency and its anharmonicity using two-tone spectroscopy with reducing power.
 We then characterized coherence times ($T_1$, $T_2$).
 Next, we calibrated Kerr-cat Rabi oscillations with a Fock basis readout following Grimm et al.~\cite{grimm_stabilization_2020}.
 Fitting these oscillations provided the phase offset between the Rabi and squeezing drives on the RFSoC, enabling calibration of the photon number in the cat state as a function of squeezing drive amplitude.